uidaholib/games_source/pages/index.md

 - Dice
 - Cards

-Contact [Tyler Rodrigues](https://www.lib.uidaho.edu/about/people/trodrigues.html) <trodrigues@uidaho.edu> if you have any questions!
+Please contact [Tyler Rodrigues](https://www.lib.uidaho.edu/about/people/trodrigues.html) if you have any questions!